aloha666/Java2021/hibernate.md

 Fetch type Eager is essentially the opposite of Lazy.Lazy which is the default fetch type for all Hibernate annotation relationships.
 When you use the Lazy fetch type, Hibernate won’t load the relationships for that particular object instance. **Eager will by default load ALL of the relationships** related to a particular object loaded by Hibernate.

+### Default Fetech vs Default Cascade

+By default, the JPA @ManyToOne and @OneToOne annotations are fetched EAGERly, while the @OneToMany and @ManyToMany relationships are considered LAZY.
+This is the default strategy, and Hibernate doesn’t magically optimize your object retrieval, it only does what is instructed to do.

+No default cascade for mapping, if not setting up, no cascading will done.

 ## 7. Proxy代理 Objects